Change Control Management and its steps

 3. Create a roadmap for the change

 Once you have got the buy-in from all the stakeholders, it is time to build a strategy to implement the change.
-Eloquently document your strategy by creating a roadmap for implementing the change.
-This should include the starting point of the change implementation process i.e. where would you start, the steps to be taken to reach the goal, and the method by which you will know that the process has been completed successfully.
+Eloquently document your plan by creating a roadmap for implementing the change.
+This should include the starting point of the change implementation process i.e. where would you start, the steps to reach the goal, and the method by which you will know that the process has been completed successfully.
 The roadmap should also mention the scope of the change, allocation of resources, and budgeting.
-Then provide a synopsis of the process and clearly describe the steps, show what would be the measurable targets and how you would measure the progress, and how you plan to analyze the results.
+Then, provide a synopsis of the process and clearly describe the steps, show what would be the measurable targets and how you would measure the progress, and how you plan to analyze the results.
 Identify the key people who would help you or lead the Change Management process.
-They will be helpful in coordinating the activities at a micro-level.
+They will help coordinate the activities at a micro-level.
 All this is important as it will demonstrate that the change is taking place in steps and in a structured manner and no shortcuts are being taken to implement the change.

 4. Collect data and analyze

-Once you have a roadmap and the consent of all the stakeholders, make some benchmarks against which you can measure your progress.
-As the Change Management process begins and you start the change implementation, collecting data and evaluating it to measure and track your progress proves to be immensely beneficial.
+Once you have a roadmap and the stakeholders' consent, make some benchmarks against which you can measure your progress.
+As the Change Management process begins and you start the change implementation, collecting and evaluating data to measure and track your progress proves immensely beneficial.
 Fully utilize this aspect to get a correct picture.
 It may be possible to measure some changes with ease while measuring others may be a little difficult.
 But preparing and presenting clear reports can greatly help in effectively communicating with all concerned and measuring the progress correctly.
 This also helps in keeping up the tempo of the process.
-Rightly tracking the progress is also important because it will bring out any delays and the causes related to the delay so that corrective action could be taken immediately.
-So, do not hesitate to collect data from multiple sources and analyze it diligently in order to prepare and present accurate reports reflecting the actual progress and the roadblocks, if any.
+Rightly tracking the progress is also essential because it will bring out any delays and the causes related to the delay so that corrective action could be taken immediately.
+So, do not hesitate to collect data from multiple sources and analyze it diligently to prepare and present accurate reports reflecting the actual progress and the roadblocks, if any.

 5. Communicate effectively